xXHachimanXx/fc-istio-service-mesh/README.md

-# fc-istio-service-mesh
+# Service Mesh with Istio

 Here are all the "Service Mesh with Istio" course files.

 ## Installation guides
 - [k3d / Getting Started](https://k3d.io/)